 Our division plays the leading role in the development of the space-based gravitational-wave detector LISA (Laser Interferometer Space Antenna).
 The division is a major player in the LISA Pathfinder mission, which successfully tested key technologies for LISA from 2015 until 2017.
 LISA technology also flies onboard the GRACE Follow-On mission, which will observe climate change trough changes in the Earth's gravitational field.

 LISA technology is now being used for Earth observation and will improve future satellite geodesy missions.
-GRACE Follow-On will observe the critical indicators of climate change through changes in Earth's gravitational field.
+GRACE Follow-On observes the critical indicators of climate change through changes in Earth's gravitational field.
 The mission successfully launched into Earth orbit on the 22nd of May 2018 from Vandenberg, California.
-First observational were received in the summer of 2018.
+First observational data were received in the summer of 2018.

-LISA (evolved Laser Interferometer Space Antenna), a space-based detector with million-kilometer long arms will detect low-frequency gravitational waves that cannot be measured by ground based gravitational wave detectors.
+LISA (Laser Interferometer Space Antenna), a space-based detector with million-kilometer long arms will detect low-frequency gravitational waves that cannot be measured by ground based gravitational wave detectors.